Kingsmal History, Family Crest & Coats of Arms

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Kingsmal include Kingsmill, Kingsmell and others.

 Early Notables of the Kingsmal family (pre 1700)

-of Hampshire; William Kingsmill, the...
-Another 29 words (2 lines of text) are included under the topic Early Kingsmal Notables in all our PDF Extended History products and printed products wherever possible.
+Another 44 words (3 lines of text) are included under the topic Early Kingsmal Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kingsmal family to Ireland

 Some of the Kingsmal family moved to Ireland, but this topic is not covered in this excerpt.